With its whimsical shops, waterfront eateries, and beautiful swimming holes, there’s no shortage of things to do in Wimberley, Texas.

 Things to Do in Wimberley – Swimming

-If you’ve ever swum in a Texas lake in August, you know that tepid, bathwater-temp water doesn’t do much to cool you off.
-Wimberley’s multiple swimming holes solve that problem.
-Here are some of the best places to swim in Wimberley.
+If you’ve ever swam in a Texas lake in August, you know that tepid, bathwater-temp water doesn’t do much to cool you off.
+Wimberley’s multiple cool, spring-fed swimming holes solve that problem.
+Here are some of the best places to swim in Wimberley, where the cool water will actually offer a refreshing respite from the summer heat.

 Blue Hole Regional Park